fab

 Depending on the size of the data, the data will be already in RAM or it will be represented by

-object.
+a lazy dask.array object.
 You can force the data to be preloaded in RAM (or force it not to be),

-attribute.
-Please go thorugh the advantages/disadvantages of this
+by passing the preload_values attribute.
+Please go through the advantages/disadvantages of this

-, as it might have catastrophic impact on
+approach by reading the documentation in fab.datasources, as it might have catastrophic impact on

 performance if used incorrectly.

-To force the data to be loaded in RAM, we can use the .compute()
+To force the data to be loaded in RAM, we can use the .compute() method.
+Please refer to the

 documentation xarray and dask for more information.
 When using fab on one of the maxwell cluster